 Tramadol can also cause an overdose.
 Contact 911 immediately for emergency services if you suspect a tramadol overdose.
 If you have access to naloxone, administer that immediately.
 Narcan is the nasal spray form of naloxone, and Zimhi is a prefilled syringe that can be injected.

 Tramadol Side Effects in Men

-While most tramadol side effects in men are the same as side effects for women, there is the potential for opioids to cause sexual dysfunction in men.
-When someone uses tramadol or other opioids for long periods, it affects the endocrine glands, which are responsible for producing hormones.
+There is the potential for opioids to cause sexual dysfunction in men when someone uses tramadol or other opioids for long periods of time.

-Ongoing tramadol use can cause adrenal insufficiency, which means that it impedes a person’s ability to make enough of certain hormones.
+Ongoing tramadol use can cause adrenal insufficiency, meaning it impedes a person’s ability to make enough of certain hormones.
 Testosterone can especially be affected.

-Long-term tramadol side effects in men can include loss of libido and sexual enjoyment, as well as impotence and a reduced interest in sex.
+Long-term tramadol side effects in men can include loss of libido and sexual enjoyment, as well as the inability to achieve an erection.

 Tramadol Side Effects in Women

 Tramadol side effects in women include problems with sexual health as well.
 Women who use tramadol, particularly when used long term, may experience a lack of sexual desire or decreased libido.